[Updated: May 3rd, 2019]

 Experiment with your content.
 See if snackable bits work for you, or try working with longer but in-depth videos in order to capture a new audience.

 4. Leverage Webinar Metrics To Gain New Viewers.

-Webinar attendees in 2017 are spending more time watching webinar events as opposed to 2 years ago.
-More specifically, they are watching up to 42 minutes of content this past year.
-That is up from the 29 minutes they spent consuming webinar content back in 2015.
-Now that you have their attention, do not squander it!
+Webinar attendees in 2019 are spending more time watching webinar events as opposed to 2 years ago.
+More specifically, they are watching up to 58 minutes of content this past year.
+That is up from the 55 minutes they spent consuming webinar content back in 2017.
+Although it’s not a huge increase, viewer watch time in increasing each and every year—do not squander it!

 Webinars now come equipped with interactive and engaging tools like:

 These insights allow you to understand what your webinar attendees are interested in.
 Use this information to promote your on-demand webinar.

 Take your real-time data from your surveys and polls, create an infographic for it, and start promoting it in your emails and social media.

 Qualitative results are enticing to new prospects and will generate interest in your service.